APIYOJENNIFER/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Set the mode of a file same as a different file's mode
 12. Add execute permission to all subdirectories
 13. Create a directory with permission
 14. Change the group owner
+15. Change owner to vincent and group to staff for all files